jiaoshihu/StrucToxNet/README.md

 # 3 Running

 1.)
-The input pdb files should be inside input preprocessing directory (examples can be found here Preprocessing/).
-A detailed preprocessing instructions can be found here, generate all the features
+The input pdb files should be inside input Preprocessing directory.
+A detailed preprocessing instructions can be found here, generate all the features.

 2.)
 Changing working dir to StrucToxNet, and then running the following command: